sst/sst/README.md

 });
 ```

-Notice that we are using the `sst.Function` instead of the `cdk.lambda.Function`.
+Notice that we are using the `sst.Function` instead of the `cdk.lambda.NodejsFunction`.
 This allows SST to locally invoke a deployed Lambda function.

 You can read more about [**@serverless-stack/resources** here](https://github.com/serverless-stack/serverless-stack/tree/master/packages/resources).